Do You Experience Sharp Pain, Burning Sensation, or Seeing Red Blood When Pooping?

 Botox Injections:

-Botox injections temporarily relax the anal sphincter, providing relief from pain and allowing the fissure to heal.
+In selected patients, Botox injection may help relax the anal muscle temporarily, providing relief from pain and allowing the fissure to heal.
 This is a less invasive option for those who want to try a non-surgical approach before considering more advanced treatments like laser surgery or lateral internal sphincterotomy.

-Surgical Treatments Options for Anal Fissure Surgery In Navi Mumbai
+Laser & Surgical Treatment for Anal Fissure Surgery In Navi Mumbai: Dr Nitish Jhawar

 Lateral Internal Sphincterotomy (LIS)

-LIS is the most commonly performed surgery for chronic anal fissures and is widely considered the gold standard.
+LIS is the most commonly performed surgery for chronic anal fissures..
 The procedure involves cutting a small portion of the internal anal sphincter muscle to relieve pressure and pain, allowing the fissure to heal properly.

 Laser Surgery for Anal Fissures